Fuck4ik/DecaptchaBundle/README.md

 Symfony Decaptcha bundle.

-Package created to standardize all services for solving captcha.
-Each service has its own features and now You will have to look at the documentation for the specific service to do everything right.
-The package covers the entire functionality services.
-If You will be something lacking or suggestions, I'll be glad to hear them.
-Made on the basis of https://github.com/jumper423/decaptcha
+The package is created for standardization of all services on guessing Captcha.
+Each service has its own characteristics and now you do not need to operate with several packages.
+It is enough only to get acquainted with the available documentation in order to customize everyone.
+The package covers all the functionality of the services.
+If you have a lack of available functionality, I will be glad to hear all the suggestions.
+Bundle is implemented on the basis of https://github.com/jumper423/decaptcha

 ### Choose Language
 + [Russian](./README-ru.md)